kyma-project/kyma/docs/getting-started/07-bind-redis-service-to-microservice.md

    kubectl get servicebindingusage orders-service -n orders-service -o=jsonpath="{range .status.conditions[*]}{.type}{'\t'}{.status}{'\n'}{end}"
    ```

-5. If you want to see the Secret details from the ServiceBinding, run this command:
+5. If you want to see the Secret details and retrieve them from the ServiceBinding, run this command:

 <!-- Not sure if this step is needed-->